ssciwr/Python-best-practices-course/Material_Part4_Pitfalls/README.md

 **Task 4: [GitHub assignment Python pitfalls](https://classroom.github.com/a/XBSxiwZi)**

 Please checkout the assignment repo and follow through with the examples and instructions below.
-Commit any changes to a new branch and open a pull request.
-If the autograding/CI checks succeed, you have completed all tasks and can merge the pull request with main to submit your assignment.

 ## Naming the module